Non-Invasive Glucose Monitoring

 Key Advancements:

 Movano has recently announced the completion of its pilot study developing smartwatch-based glucose monitoring wearables.
 Radio waves-based glucose monitoring is the principal technique behind this advancement.
-EVYA from the blue semi is a 9-sensor based healthcare gadget with 90 percent accuracy.
+EVYA from the Blue Semi is a 9-sensor-based healthcare gadget with 90 percent accuracy.
 The global Non-Invasive Glucose Meter market size is currently estimated to gain market growth in the forecast period of 2020 to 2025, pacing with a CAGR of 5.7% in this forecast period, i.e., 2020 to 2025.
 The market is expected to reach about USD 204.3 million by 2025, from USD 163.4 million in 2019, clocking to a 25% increase.

 The non-invasive products usually fall into the wearable and non-wearable categories.
 The wearable is smartwatch-based sensors like Movano.
-The knowlabs Bio-RFID technology(Bio-RFID™) is the latest in the race for non-invasive glucose wearables.
+The Knowlabs Bio-RFID technology(Bio-RFID™) is the latest in the race for non-invasive glucose wearables.
 An electromagnetic spectrum-based tech (spectroscopy-based) detects unique molecular signatures.
 The product is on the FDA list for approval and has recently received IRB Approval to initiate the Internal Clinical Trials.

 Limitations & Outlook: